Sell My House VIC

 Legal requirements vary from state to state, and it’s important you are aware of these.

-Contract of Sale: In Victoria, there is no requirement to have a contract drawn up before commencing advertising of your house.
+Contract of Sale: In Victoria, there is no requirement to have a contract drawn up before commencing advertising your house.
 Having said that, it is always a good idea to have this in place as soon as possible in the event that a buyer comes along and wants to proceed quickly.
 Having to then keep the buyer waiting while the contract is being prepared just increases the chances that their attention could be diverted to other properties for sale.

-Cooling Off Period: Once the contract has been signed the buyer will have 3 business days in which the buyer can cancel the sale.
+Cooling-Off Period: Once the contract has been signed the buyer will have 3 business days in which the buyer can cancel the sale.
 The cooling-off period only applies to the buyer; the vendor cannot cancel the contract at that time.
 Day 1 of the cooling-off period begins the day after contracts have been signed by all parties.
-There are some exceptions which nullify the cooling-off period though, such as the buyer being a registered real estate agent, the property being more than 20 hectares with the intended use being mainly farming, and the property being used for commercial or industrial purposes.
+There are some exceptions that nullify the cooling-off period though, such as the buyer being a registered real estate agent, the property being more than 20 hectares with the intended use being mainly farming, and the property being used for commercial or industrial purposes.

 Statement of Information: With the exception of rural properties and land (which are not being sold with plans), properties must have a Statement of Information.
 These must be available to download if the property is being marketed online, and must be available at Open For Inspections.
 The SOI has information about the sale price of the property, and how this figure was derived, using comparable sales.